MedRedaJ/SEG2105-Group12-Repo/README.md

 # SEG2105-Group12-Repo

-This is a repo for the group of SEG2105
+This is a repo for the group of SEG2105, group 12

-Please navigate to group member branches to view their commits
+This is a test commit